 L08 Classics 452 Aristotle

 This course offers a maximally full and detailed introduction to the works of Aristotle.
-His logic, natural philosophy, psychology, metaphysics, ethics, and political philosophy are discussed, and stress is laid on the interpretive problems facing contemporary philosophers seeking to understand Aristotle's achievement.
-Prerequisites: one course in Philosophy at the 300 level, graduate standing, or permission of the instructor.
+His logic, natural philosophy, psychology, metaphysics, ethics, and political philosophy will be discussed, and stress will be laid on the interpretive problems facing contemporary philosophers seeking to understand Aristotle's achievement.
+Prerequisites: one course in Philosophy at the 300-level, graduate standing, or permission of the instructor.

 Same as L30 Phil 452